What is a Compound Ankle Fracture?

 - Fibula: Parallels the tibia and makes up the outside or lateral side of the joint.

 - The far ends of the tibia and fibula come together to form an arch and sit atop the talus.
-The singular form is referred to as the malleolus.
+The singular form is the malleolus.

 - The tibia makes up the posterior and medial malleoli, while the fibula makes up the lateral malleolus.